niravcodes/niravcodes.github.io/_posts/2021-05-22-the-tms-website-sucks-so-i-made-a-captcha-autofiller.md

 thumbnail: ''

 ---
-In keeping with the spirit of the times, I've started playing with the Nepali Stock Exchange.
+In keeping with the spirit of the times, I've started playing in the Nepali Stock Exchange playground.
 It is a strange, distorted world for someone like me who's used to the determinism of the computer realm.
 And so far, it has just proved to be a more fashionable way of losing money.
 But it's addictive!

 If you've ever had to use Nepal Stock Exchange's Trade Management System (often called just TMS), you probably hate it.<!--more--> It is at best an incompetently made software with many glaring issues, hosted over a woefully underpowered infrastructure that cannot even handle the most predictable of traffic spikes.
 On more than one occasion I've oversold or undersold shares because it's UI was out of sync with it's database.